MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 > [!NOTE]
 > This example, in particular,  demonstrates using server.[GetUserPublisherInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserpublisherinternaldata) and server.[UpdateUserPublisherInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserpublisherinternaldata).

-### Step 2: Each game checks for redeemable Rewards
+### Step 2: Each game checks for redeemable rewards

 Once you are tracking which **Titles** are played, you need to track and grant the **Rewards**.
 This **CloudScript** function will check for and grant available **Rewards**, based on having played other **Titles**.